veit/jupyter-tutorial/docs/productive/git/workflows/monorepos.rst

 Definition
 ==========

-* The repository contains several logical projects (e.g. an iOS client and a web application)
+* The repository contains several logical projects (for example an iOS client and a web application)
 * These projects are usually only loosely connected to one another
 * Most of these projects also have a linear history